tselect-npm/access-control/README.md

 #### Example store implementations

-While Bluejay does not provide other stores than the memory based one out of the box, we're going to take a little time in this documentation and provide some guidance.
+While TSelect does not provide other stores than the memory based one out of the box, we're going to take a little time in this documentation and provide some guidance.

 ##### MongoDB